-If you find yourself in this situation then an order from the court may be required to stop the it called a Non-Molestation Order.
+If you find yourself in this situation then an order from the court may be required to stop it this behaviour.
+This is called a Non-Molestation Order.
 You may also need to obtain an Occupation Order to exclude the perpetrator from the family home under the Family Law Act 1996.

 How we can help